Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

     dotnet new webapi -o TasksTracker.TasksManager.Backend.Api
     ```

-- Delete the boilerplate `WeatherForecast.cs` and `Controllers\WeatherForecastController.cs` files.
+- Delete the boilerplate `WeatherForecast.cs` and `Controllers\WeatherForecastController.cs` files in the new project folder.

 - Next, we need to containerize this application, so we can push it to Azure Container Registry as a docker image, then deploy it to Azure Container Apps.
 Start by opening the VS Code Command Palette (++ctrl+shift+p++) and select `Docker: Add Docker Files to Workspace...`